rakudo/rakudo/NOMMAP.markdown

 ## Implicitly typed parameters
 Any for routines, Mu otherwise

-## Work out boolean stuff
-So we can actually have relational operators.

 ## Get attributes working
 Finish up enough so a (typed) attribute can be declared.
 Check for use